balderdashy/sails-docs/concepts/ActionsAndControllers/ActionsAndControllers.md

 }
 ```

-Any time a web browser is pointed to the `/hello` URL on your app's server, the page will display the message: &ldquo;Hi there&rdquo;.
+Any time a web browser is pointed to the `/hello` URL on your app's server, the page will display the message: &ldquo;Hi there!&rdquo;.

 ### Where are actions defined?
 Actions are defined in the `api/controllers/` folder and subfolders (we&rsquo;ll talk more about _controllers_ in a bit).
 In order for a file to be recognized as an action, it must be _kebab-cased_ (containing only lowercase letters, numbers and dashes).
 When referring to an action in Sails (for example, when [binding it to a route](http://sailsjs.com/documentation/concepts/routes/custom-routes#?action-target-syntax)), use its path relative to `api/controllers`, without any file extension.
 For example, the `api/controllers/user/find.js` file represents an action with the identity `user/find`.